GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 **Sadly speaking, I spend less time on literatures nowadays.** My favortie writter is *William Faulkner*.
 I once also got addicted with the novels from *Mo Yan* when I was in middle school.

-**My favorite Philosopher is Friedrich Nietzsche.** I appreciate his thinking on nihilism and the famous statement: *God was dead*.
+**I admire the Philosopher *Friedrich Nietzsche* very much.** I appreciate his thinking on nihilism and the famous statement: *God was dead*.

 My MBTI
 ===